improbable-io/homebrew-versions/README.md

-# homebrew-Versions
+# homebrew-versions

-# Containting Magical Versioned homebrew formulae for bazel.
+Containts Magical Versioned homebrew formulae for bazel (and other tools).

 Allows using (and switching between) specific versions of bazel.